Factory planning consulting begins with an analysis

 - Simulation of different parameters (i.e. different plant layouts, equipment, loading, workforce capacities)

 In the simulation phase, key aspects can be flexibly altered and their effect assessed.
-Thus, we develop with you the most effective measures for your facility.
+Thus, we develop with you the most effective measures for your factory.

 - Transparency of manufacturing processes, bottlenecks and optimization possibilities